jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Get Resource Configuration.md

 ## AWS Egress Internet Gateway

 ### Introduction
-The configuration of the Azure Egress Internet Gateway relies solely on the corresponding AWS SDK of the egress internet gateway.
+The configuration of the AWS Egress Internet Gateway relies solely on the corresponding AWS SDK of the egress internet gateway.
 The AWS SDK provides detailed information regarding the configuration of the egress internet gateway, including its connectivity, security, etc.

 ### Content
 Below are the AWS SDK used to generate this configuration.